 Angst?
 What Angst?: Let's recap, Basch's mother died, his brother turned to the Arcadians and framed him for regicide so the world thinks he's a long-dead traitor, he's had two countries he tried to defend conquered, everyone he swore oaths to protect are dead or in hiding, and he's been locked up for two years in Nalbina as a potential political pawn while Gabranth visits him to taunt him about his failures.
 While he's certainly carrying the burdens of these events, you can count on one hand the times the guy actually visibly mopes about them.

-Americans Hate Vaan: Oh yes they do.
+Americans Hate Tingle: Oh yes they do hate Vaan.
 But in Japan, fan demand and outcry was so intense that the new rep for FFXII in Dissidia Duodecim is Vaan, no matter what Americans may think.

 Complaining About Games You Don't Play: "The game plays itself!
 You can put down the controller and walk away!"
 Anyone who has actually played the game knows the above becomes true only once you've found all the necessary Gambits for it to be possible, which isn't until very late in the game.
 And even then, most some of the optional bosses have enoughchangingtactics that they require constant player input.

 Also the Gambits are completely optional, and from a Min-Maxing standpoint, a complete waste of license points.

 While people can play without gambits at all, it makes battles extremely repetitive with the constant inputting of commands and most enemies by the halfway point of the game have lots of HP, which makes manual commands painful to repeat over and over.
 Bonus bosses like Hell Wyrm and Yiazmat have millions of HP, which means the gambit feature is really there to save you time and your sanity.